awsdocs/aws-certificate-user-guide/doc_source/acm-concepts.md

 ## Domain Name System<a name="concept-dns"></a>

 The Domain Name System \(DNS\) is a hierarchical distributed naming system for computers and other resources connected to the internet or a private network\.
 DNS is primarily used to translate textual domain names, such as `aws.amazon.com`, into numerical IP \(Internet Protocol\) addresses of the form `111.122.133.144`\.
 The DNS database for your domain, however, contains a number of records that can be used for other purposes\.
 For example, with ACM you can use a CNAME record to validate that you own or control a domain when you request a certificate\.
-For more information, see [Option 1: DNS validationDNS validation](dns-validation.md)\.
+For more information, see [DNS validationDNS validation](dns-validation.md)\.

 ## Domain Names<a name="concept-dn"></a>